Scrum, Lean, or Kanban? Find out which agile system should you consider. Know the practices and values of Scrum, Lean, and Kanban.

 Kanban

 Kanban is a visual system for managing work and uses a Kanban board to visualize the workflow and firmly emphasizes limiting work in progress to improve flow and reduce lead times.
-Kanban is often used in software development and IT operations.
+Software development and IT companies often prefer Kanban .

 The 4 key principles of Kanban include: